Table of contents

 Logging

-{"level":"error","msg":"worker panicked","worker":"my-worker","event":"..."}
+{"level":"ERROR","msg":"worker panicked","worker":"my-worker","event":"..."}

-{"level":"warning","msg":"worker terminated","worker":"my-worker","event":"..."}
+{"level":"WARN","msg":"worker terminated","worker":"my-worker","event":"..."}

-{"level":"warning","msg":"worker backoff","event":"..."}
+{"level":"WARN","msg":"worker backoff","event":"..."}

-{"level":"info","msg":"worker resumed","event":"..."}
+{"level":"INFO","msg":"worker resumed","event":"..."}

 Metrics